deanebarker/Episerver-Markup/README.md

 Any `.js` and `.css` files in the _root_ of this archive will be added as references.

 Note the emphasis on _root_.
-This means you can't zip a directory because when those files will be in the directory in the root.
-On Windows, this means you highlight a group of files (_not_ a directory), then select `Send To...Compressed (zipped) folder`.
+This means you can't zip a directory because those files will be _in the directory_ in the root of the archive.
+On Windows, this means you highlight a group of files (_not_ their directory) and select `Send To...Compressed (zipped) folder`.

 A video of the Markup Archive File in action is available here: